Submission guidelines

 Laura's Manuscript Wishlist

 I love working on literary fiction and upmarket commercial fiction, of all different kinds, and I'm always on the lookout for meditative or moving novels about modern life.
 I prefer warmth and heart to coldness or ennui, although I love novels with a bit of bite and sharpness to them.
 Recently I loved WE ALL WANT IMPOSSIBLE THINGS by Katherine Newman and SMALL THINGS LIKE THESE by Claire Keegan - both desperately sad stories, but with love and the importance of caring for each other shining through.
-My favourite novel of this year so far is THE WEDDING PEOPLE by Alison Espach, which tackles big and difficult themes but is one of the most genuinely life-affirming books I've read.
+One of my favourite novels of last year was THE WEDDING PEOPLE by Alison Espach, which tackles big and difficult themes but is one of the most genuinely life-affirming books I've read.
 I love stories about female friendships or conversely groups of women who don't get on, such as the hugely fun BAD SUMMER PEOPLE by Emma Rosenblum.
 I am always looking for historical and period fiction which sheds light on untold stories, like the fantastic IN MEMORIAM by Alice Winn, or historical mysteries or ambitious cross-centuries narratives, like RED AT THE BONE by Jacqueline Woodson or NORTH WOODS by Daniel Mason, both brilliantly ambitious in scope and structure.

 I'm also always on the lookout for a high concept love story that will sweep me away and make me cry happy or sad tears - recently I have adored TALKING AT NIGHT by Claire Daverley, ROMANTIC COMEDY by Curtis Sittenfeld, and of course THE PAPER PALACE by Miranda Cowley Heller.
 At the more commercial end of fiction, I love funny novels with warmth and romantic comedies with a bit of depth.
 I think I’ve probably read every book by the masterful Marian Keyes.
 I love feeling feelings - give me your well-worn beloved romantic tropes with a fresh angle and gorgeous writing, like SLOW DANCE by Rainbow Rowell.